Emergency-Response-Demo/erdemo.io/index.md

 The Emergency Response application clarifies how the accelerating pace of open-source innovation can be harnessed today in a supported, enterprise manner for your customer's line of business in a hybrid-cloud environment.
 Mission critical applications that your customer's business relies on can be built and run on open-source innovation *TODAY*.

-The theme for the Emergency Response demo application is inspired by the [volunteer community collaboration](https://en.wikipedia.org/wiki/Cajun_Navy) that occurred in 2017 during the aftermath of Hurricane Harvey.
-A similar community-driven, collaborative approach was used to develop the demo application and maintain it going forward.

 The Emergency Response demo application is a treasure chest of technical insight and best practices.
 It entails a micro-service, event driven architecture using the products that comprise Red Hat's [Unified Application Environment](https://developers.redhat.com/appenv).

 ![Red Hat Middelware](/images/redhatmiddleware.png)